-I am a Ph.D. candidate in the Department of Applied Economics at the University of Minnesota.
-My primary research focuses on the intersection of environmental and development economics, with additional interests in ecosystem services and natural capital accounting.
-My goal is to enhance public policymaking by examining the economic impacts of environmental policies and the environmental consequences of development initiatives through transdisciplinary approaches.
-I am a member of NatCap TEEMs (The Earth-Economy Modelers) and Bellemare Research Group.
+I am currently a postdoctoral scholar affiliated with the NatCap TEEMs research center in the Department of Applied Economics at the University of Minnesota.
+My primary research focuses on the intersection of environmental and development economics, with a particular emphasis on forests.
+I also have additional interests in ecosystem services and natural capital accounting.
+My goal is to enhance public policy-making by examining the economic impacts of environmental policies and the environmental consequences of economic development through transdisciplinary approaches.

 University of Minnesota